git clone https://github.com/openliberty/guide-containerize.git

 The inventory

-service will now be available on the new port number you specified.
-You can see the contents of the inventory at http://localhost:9091/inventory/systems.
+service is now available on the new port number that you specified.
+You can see the contents of the inventory at the http://localhost:9091/inventory/systems URL.
 You can add your local system properties at http://localhost:9091/inventory/systems/[system-ip-address]

 by replacing [system-ip-address]